AdamSiekierski/gatsby-plugin-nodejs/readme.md

 ### Usage

 Install the plugin as shown above, and create an `index.js` file inside `server` directory of your project

+The server will run automatically during site build, and during development.
+In addition, when running in development mode (`gatsby develop`), it uses [nodemon](https://github.com/remy/nodemon/) to automatically restart the server, when its' files change.

 #### With Express